iNavFlight/inav/docs/Board - MatekF405.md

 * S3 : Motor 2
 * S4 : Motor 3

-I2C requires that the WS2812 led strip is moved to S5, thus WS2812 is probably only usable on quadcopters.
+I2C requires that the WS2812 led strip is moved to S5, thus WS2812 is not usable on hexcopter and similar.

 ## USB